Certifying optimality for convex quantum channel optimization problems: Applications

-The proof of Theorem \ref{thm:cvxtransformationtrdist} follows directly from Theorem \ref{thm:cvxchannelschoigeneral} and applying the rules of subdifferentiation presented in Section \ref{sec:cvx}.
+Corollary \ref{thm:cvxtransformationtrdist} follows directly from Theorem \ref{thm:cvxchannelschoigeneral} and applying the rules of subdifferentiation presented in Section \ref{sec:cvx}.
 Indeed, operators of the form in \eqref{eq:Htracedist} are precisely the elements of the subdifferential of the objective function in \eqref{eq:cvxtransformationtrdist} at $J(\Phi)$.
-As a generalization, one can replace the trace norm $\lVert\cdot\rVert_1$ in the statement of Theorem \ref{thm:cvxtransformationtrdist} with any other norm on operators, and replace $\lVert\cdot\rVert_\infty$ with the corresponding dual norm.
+As a generalization, one can replace the trace norm $\lVert\cdot\rVert_1$ in the statement of Corollary \ref{thm:cvxtransformationtrdist} with any other norm on operators, and replace $\lVert\cdot\rVert_\infty$ with the corresponding dual norm.

-In the event that the operator $\sigma - (\Phi\otimes\I_{\L(\calZ)})(\rho)$ arising in Theorem~\ref{thm:cvxtransformationtrdist} has no zero eigenvalues, there is a unique choice of $Y$ for which the first condition the theorem holds.
+In the event that the operator $\sigma - (\Phi\otimes\I_{\L(\calZ)})(\rho)$ arising in Corollary~\ref{thm:cvxtransformationtrdist} has no zero eigenvalues, there is a unique choice of $Y$ for which the first condition of the theorem holds.
 Specifically, if